matrix-org/matrix-spec-proposals/proposals/3908-expiring-policy-list-recommendations.md

 The means of getting to this goal are simple.
 The use of a new `"expiry"` key.
 This key will define the point in time the recommendation is considered expired.

-By letting entries expire we easily enable features like making temp bans, making a mute from MSC_POLICY_MUTE temporary and other future policy recommendations can also be temporary.
+By letting entries expire we easily enable features like making temp bans, making a mute from MSC3907 temporary and other future policy recommendations can also be temporary.

 ## Proposal